6 Best Homeowners Insurance Companies in North Carolina of 2023

 They’re a well-respected and highly-rated company with strong financial ratings and a long history of solid customer service.

 We selected them for our list because of all the insurance companies we considered.
-Travelers has the most affordable coverage for North Carolina homeowners.
+Travelers have the most affordable coverage for North Carolina homeowners.

 We also like them because they offer a unique discount that allows homeowners to take advantage of green construction to save on their homeowners insurance.

-Travelers’ average cost in North Carolina is a low $735 per year, which is significantly lower than the state average.
+Travelers’ average cost in North Carolina is a low $735 per year, significantly lower than the state average.

 Travelers Homeowners Insurance Discounts

-If you choose Travelers as your homeowners insurance company, you can take advantage of up to 5 discounts.
+If you choose Travelers as your homeowners insurance company, you can take up to 5 discounts.

-- Green home.
-Buy or build a home that’s certified green to get a discount.
+- Green home: Buy or build a certified green home for a discount.